25 Free Indoor Places to Play in Indianapolis (and Nearby)

 Indoor Playgrounds

-The Park at Trader’s Point Christian Church
+The Park at Traders Point Christian Church

-Location: 6590 S Indianapolis Rd, Whitestown, IN 46075
+Location: 6590 S. Indianapolis Road, Whitestown, IN 46075

-Multi-level indoor playground at The Park at Trader’s Point Christian Church in Whitestown, Indiana
+Multi-level indoor playground at The Park at Traders Point Christian Church in Whitestown, Indiana

-Cornerstone Lutheran Church (Fishers)
+Cornerstone Lutheran Church Fishers Play Area

-Location: 13450 E. 116th Street, Fishers, IN 46037
+Location: 13450 E. 116th St., Fishers, IN 46037

 Indoor playground climbing structure at Cornerstone Lutheran Church in Fishers, Indiana

-Location: 554 Pit Rd, Brownsburg, IN 46112
+Location: 554 Pit Road, Door 2, Brownsburg, IN 46112

 The Treehouse at Plainfield Christian Church